-Every facility is then rated based on their performance in different factors such as Quality Measures, Staffing, and Health inspections.
+Every facility is then rated based on its performance in different factors such as Quality Measures, Staffing, and Health inspections.
 Here, we discuss some of the most common violations of abuse and neglect committed by nursing home facilities, along with how the Trump administration has cut fines for the health violations that occur in nursing homes.

 Failure to Conduct Health Inspections